 Is it the outdated and flawed credit scoring model?
 Is it the consumer’s fault for finding legal loopholes in the credit scoring and financial systems?
 Or is it some bigger regulatory institution’s fault for allowing such legal loopholes to exist?

 We are not here to provide the answers but rather to increase awareness of the situation and to provide points that are not necessarily obvious.
-The average person might think it is the consumer who is the problem when in fact they are just joining the ranks of the other one-third of our nation who have already acquired an authorized user tradeline.
+The average person might think it is the consumer who is the problem when in fact they are just joining the ranks of the other one-third of our nation who already have access to authorized user tradelines.